-You should refer to paragraph 7 of this Singapore Prospectus and the following documents for further information and risks regarding the LBMA Gold Price or the predecessor London Fix: (a) U.S. Prospectus, (b) Annual Report, and (c) the latest available quarterly reports of the Trust on Form 10-Q.
+You should refer to paragraph 7 of this Prospectus and the following documents for further information and risks regarding the LBMA Gold Price or the predecessor London Fix: (a) U.S. Prospectus, (b) the Annual Report, and (c) the Quarterly Reports.